19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) any material, advertisement or publication which is authorised by section 282L (other than subsection (5) thereof);

-“recognised securities exchange” means a corporation which has been declared by the Authority, by order published in theGazette, to be a recognised securities exchange for the purposes of this Division;
+“recognised securities exchange” means a corporation which has been declared by the Authority, by order published in the Gazette, to be a recognised securities exchange for the purposes of this Division;

 “related party” means —